 Second, we must remember that not everyone who claims to be a follower of Christ is truly one.
 We certainly know this to be true among those who call themselves Christians yet refuse to submit themselves to a local congregation and for all practical purposes live no differently than the world around them.
 Yet this Nominal Christianity can even affect the membership of local congregations.
 Even though the purpose of membership is to affirm to one another that we see in our brothers and sisters the fruits of salvation, only our Lord Himself knows the hearts of all men.
 He alone knows the true state of a person’s salvation.

 In fact, a significant application of this parable is to guard us against the dangers of attempting to maintain a “pure” church.
 Although this is certainly not the predominate mentality today, the Puritans very much attempted create pure churches.
 Unfortunately, this can easily result in a host of legalist demands being thrust upon church members in order to prove that their salvation is genuine.
-This parable, however, stands as a reminder to us that a pure congregation will only be achieve at the return of Christ.
+This parable, however, stands as a reminder to us that a pure congregation will only be achieved at the return of Christ.

 Of course, this does not mean that we do not need to take church membership seriously.
 Indeed, the pendulum has swung to the opposite extreme for most churches in the West today.
 Although we cannot conclusively determine the salvation of anyone, Jesus Himself gave us the model for enacting church discipline for a reason.
 Our responsibility is to defend the name of Christ, so far as we are able, by carefully considering who we affirm as fellow believers through church membership.